"

 Qualitative Data Creation

 • Interviewing: Master the art of asking insightful, people-centric questions that go beyond simple “yes or no” answers.
-This includes active listening, following up, probing deeper for details and understanding motivations behind employee behaviors, attitudes, and experiences.
+This includes active listening, following up, probing deeper for details, and understanding motivations behind employee behaviors, attitudes, and experiences.

 • Open-ended survey question design: Craft survey questions that encourage detailed and thoughtful responses about people’s experiences, perceptions, and suggestions.
 Avoid leading questions and answer choices that limit the range of perspectives you might capture.

-• Observation techniques: Skilled observation allows you to gather data through watching and recording employee behaviors, interactions, and processes.
+• Observation techniques: Skilled observation allows you to gather data by watching and recording employee behaviors, interactions, and processes.
 This can be particularly useful in understanding workplace dynamics, work processes, communication styles, and company culture.

 • Train yourself to be a meticulous observer, paying close attention to details like body language, facial expressions, and the overall atmosphere during meetings, team interactions, or even informal chats.